ineedzpancakes/AudioFiles/README.md

 ## Contributing

-Do whatever you want Go crazy, even.
+Do whatever you want.
+Go crazy, even.
 Any human-written code is bound to be better than this.

 ---